-READ 6300 - Foundations in Reading and Writing Credit Hours: 3 fluency, and comprehension are explored.
+READ 6300 - Foundations in Reading and Writing

+The elements of emergent literacy, phonemic awareness, phonics, vocabulary development, fluency, and comprehension are explored.
 Assessment techniques and the reading/writing needs of all learners, including the exceptional and culturally diverse are also examined.
 Research based approaches, practices and materials are emphasized, as well as the importance of professional development, modeling, and leadership.